KiruruPoko/anime-recommendation/README.md

 ## Want to run on local?
 Following this guideline!!
 1. Clone this repository
-2. Install the necessary library follwing the list below or you can install in terminal through command `pip install -r requirements.txt`
+2. Install the necessary library follwing the list below
 ```
 sentence_transformers == 5.1.0
 numpy == 2.1.3